KenKundert/sshdeploy/sshdeploy/manual.rst

 host.
 Thus, the basic strategy is to run distribute command with the --trial-run option while carefully examining the provisional files to make sure everything working as expected.
-Running sshdeploy with many keys and hosts can be time consuming, so several command line options are provide that allow you to limit your activities to particular keys (--keys), particular servers (--update, --skip), and particular phases (--generate-only, --distribute-only).
+Running sshdeploy with many keys and hosts can be time consuming, so several command line options are provide that allow you to limit your activities to particular keys (--keys) and servers (--update, --skip).
 In addition, sshdeploy also provides the --narrate and --verbose options to make sshdeploy's activities more obvious to you.

 Once you are confident that things are configured properly, it is recommended that you follow the following process to generate and distribute your ssh keys.